typelevel/doobie/doc/src/main/tut/13-Extensions-PostgreSQL.md

 ### `LISTEN` and `NOTIFY`

-PostgreSQL provides a simple asynchronous transactional message queue that can be used to notify a connection that something interesting has happened.
+PostgreSQL provides a simple transactional message queue that can be used to notify a connection that something interesting has happened.
 Such notifications can be tied to database triggers, which provides a way to notify clients that data has changed.
 Which is cool.

 **doobie** provides `ConnectionIO` constructors for SQL `LISTEN`, `UNLISTEN`, and `NOTIFY` in the `doobie.contrib.postgresql.hi.connection` module.
 New notifications are retrieved (synchronously, sadly, that's all the driver provides) via `pgGetNotifications`.
 Note that all of the "listening" operations apply to the **current connection**, which must therefore be long-running and typically off to the side from normal transactional operations.
 Further note that you must `setAutoCommit(false)` on this connection or `commit` between each call in order to retrieve messages.
 The `examples` project includes a program that demonstrates how to present a channel as a `Process[Task, PGNotification]`.

 ### Large Objects

+PostgreSQL provides a facility for storing very large objects (up to 4TB each) in a single uniform storage, identified by unique numeric ID and accessed via byte-block transfer.
+Note that "normal" large object columns types such as `BLOB` and `CLOB` can store valued as large as 1GB each, the large object API is rarely used. **doobie** provides an algebra and free monads for the driver's `LargeObjectManager` and `LargeObject` types in the `doobie.contrib.postgresql.free` package, and for now let's assume that if you need to use it you'll either figure it out on your own or ask for help on the Gitter channel.

 ### Copy Manager